asdasfxcvxcvcb/necromancer-minecraft-bedrock/README.md

 # Necromancer Client

 **Necromancer Client** is an open source DLL mod client for **Minecraft: Bedrock Edition (Windows 10/11)**.
 It hooks into the game at runtime and adds a polished in-game menu with **43 modules** covering combat, movement, visuals and quality-of-life tweaks, plus chat commands, per-module keybinds, config presets, and full HUD customization.

-- Runs on **Minecraft 1.26.3x** (Bedrock, Windows Store version)
 - Open source under the [LICENSE](LICENSE)
-- Not affiliated with Mojang or Microsoft

 > **Disclaimer:** This software modifies the game client.
 Using cheat-style modules (Aimbot, Triggerbot, Backtrack, etc.) on multiplayer servers can get you banned.
 Use at your own risk.